Vision, Mission & Objectives

 About AMONTario

-AMONTario is a program partner with the Federation of Canadian Municipalities.
-Asset Management Ontario is also the asset management training partner for the Association of Municipalities of Ontario’s implementation of the Federal Gas Tax Program.
+AMONTario has delivered programming as a partner with the Federation of Canadian Municipalities as a part of the Municipal Asset Management Program (MAMP), and on behalf of the Association of Municipalities of Ontario (AMO).
 AMONTario played a key role on the Ontario Ministry of Infrastructure’s technical advisory committee in the development of the O.Reg.
 588/17, (Asset Management Planning for Municipal Infrastructure) and is listed as a key resource on the Ministry’s Asset Management website.

 Vision